 This is a solid option that you won't feel guilty maximizing every day, and you'll be proud of its blackened inside as you season it back to a sheen time and again.

-Material: Cast iron | Weight: 11 pounds | Base: Flat
+Material: Carbon steel | Size: 14 inches | Weight: 4.6 pounds | Base: Round

-Best Nonstick: T-Fal 14-inch Ultimate Hard-Anodized Nonstick Wok
+Best Nonstick: T-fal 14-Inch Ultimate Hard-Anodized Nonstick Wok

 Best Carbon Steel: The Wok Shop Carbon Steel Wok With Wood Side Handle